rbtcollins/bitnami-docker/gke/wordpress/README.md

 wordpress-php-vxuu7      1/1       Running   0          1m
 ```

 You'll see a single MariaDB pod, a Wordpress pod and three Apache pods.
-In [Scaling the Apache application](#scaling-the-redmine-application) we'll see how we can scale the Wordpress and Apache pods.
+In [Scaling the Wordpress blog](#scaling-the-wordpress-blog) we'll see how we can scale the Wordpress and Apache pods.

 ### Apache service